 We offer full catering and bar services.

 The house rental fee is $1500.00, when our catering is used.
-This includes the use of the main floor and ballroom as well as staff, tables, chairs, cutlery, plates, glassware and cleaning.
+This includes the use of the main floor and ballroom as well as staff, tables, chairs, cutlery, plates, glassware, cleaning, etc. Please note that the booking fee will be increased when booking on certain dates due to increased costs.
+These dates include Christmas Eve, New Year's Eve, New Year's Day, as well as any other bank holiday.

 It is possible to hold your ceremony at Thomson House for an additional fee of up to $250.00.